AP Classes: Are They Worth It?

 Many U.S. high schools offer AP classes.
 Discover the benefits of taking AP courses and what factors to consider before enrolling.

 - AP courses enable students to learn advanced skills while earning college credit.

-- At the end of each course, students take an AP exam to test what they've learned.
+- At the end of the course, students can take an AP exam to test what they've learned.

 - Students should balance taking AP classes with maintaining a manageable schedule.